 As a result I am Schrödinger’s cat, both able and virtually unable to walk.
 It’s not that I can walk short distances safely, I dislocate joints more often than not in the first step or two I take.
 It’s that I have to keep moving regularly despite it or I significantly worsen my condition pretty quickly.
 This means that as assessments go, if I’m lucky, the general clinical conclusion is that I am virtually unable to walk as walking causes rather serious detrimental effects and potential permanent damage.
 But the average person does not have access to this information and all they see is an average woman seemingly healthy riding around in a wheelchair, parking it and then getting out!

 When I first started using the wheelchair, I hated taking it out in public.
 The first dozen trips or so ended with me in tears, crying because I hated how much attention it attracted and how people stared at it.
 I’m not sure if I’m just noticing more people using wheelchairs, but it doesn’t feel like people stare at me as if I’m the first person in a wheelchair they have ever seen.
-Maybe I’m more comfortable, both in using one and my current wheelchair was literally made to fit me perfectly and as a result feels very much like an extention of myself, but going out in the wheelchair is no longer a big deal for me.
-But I do still sometimes feel like I’m being evaluated, particularly once someone has seen me use the wheelchair and not use it.
+Maybe I’m more comfortable, but going out in the wheelchair is no longer a big deal for me most of the time.
+I do still feel like I’m being evaluated, particularly once someone has seen me use the wheelchair and not use it.
 The instant conclusion the vast majority of people make is that I’m faking my disability.

 If you’re going to partially dislocate stuff walking, you tend to grab onto things and shift your weight to your upper body.
-If you put your body weight through a recently dislocated shoulder, that then pops back out too and now you not only have a dislocated ankle but a screwed up shoulder too, which means you probably can’t get either back in without someone’s help.
-Bad idea if the 2 year old at this points decides to run off, although I have to say at this point that she does get it as the same happens to her and she has helped me put joints back in place, but I can’t rely on that.
+If you put your body weight through a recently dislocated shoulder, that then pops back out too and now you not only have a dislocated ankle but a screwed up shoulder too, which means you probably can’t get either back in easily.

-There’s 2 ways of thinking of life as someone “confined” to a wheelchair.
+There are two ways of thinking of life as someone “confined” to a wheelchair.
 One, there’s the obvious option of someone unable to mobilise and therefore they can’t move one step without it.
-And then there’s the shadier option two where that thether is more invisible.
-The dependency is not that obvious, but it’s a dependency nevertheless.
+And then there’s the shadier option two where that tether is invisible.
+The dependency is not obvious, but it is a dependency nevertheless.
 I’ll never forget sitting on a cold tiled bathroom floor with a kneecap that just wouldn’t go into place and when I tried to get up and bounce on one leg, the crunch and crack of the other ankle saying nope, not today, hopping is a very bad thing to try.
 I had made it far enough out of the bathroom that I could see the ‘chair and the inhaler resting on the arm, but I couldn’t get to it.

-Seconds ago, I had gotten up without really thinking about it and having had a good day in a good week in a good month, I had decided to stretch my legs and get the kink out of my back and walked to the bathroom.
-I slipped on a wet spot on the tile, fell, out popped the knee.
+Seconds ago, I had gotten up without really thinking about it and having had a good day in a good week in a good month, I had decided to stretch my legs and get the kink out of my back and walked.
+I slipped on a wet spot on the floor, fell and out popped the knee.
 And I couldn’t get back.
 I tried, my life literally depended on it, but I couldn’t.
 What was almost mindlessly effortless was gone in seconds.

-I just wish I could tape an explanation to the back of it saying that just because I have to walk a little bit very often does not mean I need it any less.
+I just wish I could tape an explanation to the back of it saying that just because I have to walk and can walk does not mean I need my wheelchair any less.